golfomania/Plugin_Thunderbird_FilterBySender/README.md

 ### Method 2: Right-Click Context Menu

 1. Right-click on any email in your message list
-2. Select **"Filter all emails from this sender"**
+2. Select **"Find all emails from this sender"**
 3. All emails from that sender are displayed

 ### Customizing the Keyboard Shortcut

 1. Go to **Add-ons and Themes** → **⚙ Gear Menu** → **Manage Extension Shortcuts**
-2. Find "Same Address Filter"
+2. Find "Filter by sender"
 3. Click on the shortcut and set your preferred key combination

 ## Development